JoakimMunkhammar/PolyDist/README.md

-polydfit returns non-normalized polynomial coefficients for polynomial density distribution approximation for the data set in vector x.
+polydfit returns non-normalized polynomial coefficients for polynomial density distribution approximation for the data set in vector x within limits a and b.
 (The function is similar to e.g. weib for Weibull parameter fit # in Scipy)

+To get a proper PDF normalize polynomial function so that when integrated between a and b it equals one.

 The function is based on a method of moments approach for generating  polynomial probability density distribution approximations, which should be referenced as: